 The Epidemiology Department values diversity.
 Epidemiology, by its very nature, deals with a variety of sociocultural issues crossing all racial and ethnic lines.
 The University of Washington and the Department of Epidemiology have a commitment to increase the enrollment and retention of diverse student populations.
 Our non-discrimination and access policies are listed at the end of this document.

 We have a special commitment to diversity outreach.
-The Epidemiology Program Office assists students with the admissions process and provides student support services, such as advising and tutoring, as well as help students identify fellowships, assistantships and traineeships.
+The Epidemiology Student Academic Services assists students with the admissions process and provides student support services, such as advising and tutoring, as well as help students identify fellowships, assistantships and traineeships.
 The Graduate Opportunities and Minority Achievement Program organizes academic and social functions directed at minority students, but to which all are invited.

 The School of